mohamedshabab/python/README.md

 # 🐍 Python Fundamentals Project

-This project documents my practical learning of **Python programming**, based on a collection of hands-on exercises completed across multiple Python notebooks and script files.
+This project documents my practical learning of **Python programming**, based on a collection of hands-on exercises completed across several Python notebooks and script files.
-It covers core Python concepts such as variables, data types, operators, loops, functions, lists, dictionaries, error handling, and beginner-friendly problem-solving tasks.
+It covers core Python concepts such as variables, input/output, operators, conditionals, loops, functions, data structures, and beginner-friendly problem-solving tasks.

 The goal of this repository is to present clear, organized notes and working code that demonstrate my understanding of foundational Python programming through real practice exercises.